wilgaboury/super-speedy-dial/help.md

 If you are experiencing a problem with the addon that is not addressed here, please visit the github page and [open a discussion](https://github.com/wilgaboury/super-speedy-dial/discussions/new?category=q-a) or [submit an issue](https://github.com/wilgaboury/super-speedy-dial/issues/new).

-A possibly a more up to date version of this document can also be [found on github](https://github.com/wilgaboury/super-speedy-dial/blob/master/help.md).
+A possibly more up to date version of this document can also be [found on github](https://github.com/wilgaboury/super-speedy-dial/blob/master/help.md).

 ## Common Issues